silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 ## <a id="resource"></a>Resources

+It is important to realize that a keyboard only outputs codepoints.
+A font will support codepoints; but a font may also include variant glyphs for specific languages.
+A carefully chosen keyboard _and_ font are required in order to display the correct behavior for a particular language.

 ### <a id="key"></a>Keyboarding

-The only standard keyboard known at the moment is the [Moroccan standard keyboard](http://hapax.qc.ca/pdf/NM%2017.6.000.pdf).
+The only standard keyboard known at the moment is the [Moroccan standard keyboard](http://hapax.qc.ca/pdf/NM%2017.6.000.pdf) for Neo-Tiginagh.
 A keyboard based on the Moroccan standard keyboard is supported in Microsoft Windows.

 Keyman is a cross-platform keyboarding application.
 Four keyboards are available for the Tifinagh script: